At Radio Exe we are always keen to hear from you.

 Exe Broadcasting prides ourselves on local programming and content.
 We are committed to as much live programming as practicable, and exceed the regulator's minimum requirement for a local station of three hours each weekday by a large amount.
 In general, we broadcast live for between nine and 13 hours per day.
 Our automated hours tend to be from 7 p.m. through to 7 a.m.

 All our daytime programming is locally produced and presented.
 Generally all programming is originated in Devon.
-It is a condition of employment that our presenters live in the county.

 How to complain: